Hirnbix/captain-holetooth/README.md

 * Deep backstory, rich world
 * Explorative nature is appealing to many audiences
-* Characters are revealed during gameplay and can be used to own advantage
+* Characters are revealed during gameplay
 * Episodic content or chapters are planned (at least 5 short chapters are already written)
 * Godot Engine powered and an Alpha Version is already available for **Mac, Android, Linux, PC.**